root-systems/handbook/guides/working-with-us.md

 # Working With Us

-Our approach to building great software is centered around design thinking and agile rhythms.s
+Our approach to building great software is centered around design thinking and agile rhythms.

 Here's an example of our _ideal_ external consulting contract: